Evliya Çelebi: Europe

 Çelebi claimed to have encountered Native Americans as a guest in Rotterdam during his visit of 1663.
 He wrote: "[they] cursed those priests, saying, 'Our world used to be peaceful, but it has been filled by greedy people, who make war every year and shorten our lives.'"

 While visiting Vienna in 1665–66, Çelebi noted some similarities between words in German and Persian, an early observation of the relationship between what would later be known as two Indo-European languages.

 Çelebi visited Crete and in book II describes the fall of Chania to the Sultan; in book VIII he recounts the Candia campaign.

 Croatia

-During his travels in South Slavic regions of the Ottoman Empire Çelebi visited various regions of the modern-day Croatia including northern Dalmatia, parts of Slavonia, Međimurje and Banija.
+During his travels in the Balkan regions of the Ottoman Empire Çelebi visited various regions of the modern-day Croatia including northern Dalmatia, parts of Slavonia, Međimurje and Banija.
 He recorded variety of historiographic and ethnographic sources.
-They included descriptions of first hand encounters, third party narrator witnesses and invented elements.
+They included descriptions of first-hand encounters, third-party narrator witnesses, and invented elements.